must19y/Generative-Model-Music-Generation/README.md

 # Generative-Model-Music-Generation

-Please increase the epochs for better results
+Increase the epochs for better results